Emer722/Portfolio/Longevity/README.md

 ### How do the top and bottom countries differ across each category and subcategory of death causes?

 The dataset is categorized into three main groups: communicable diseases, noncommunicable diseases, and injuries.
-Each category is further divided into subcategories, providing more detailed information about specific death causes.
+Each category is further divided into subcategories, providing more detailed information about specific death causes, for all the death cause analysis is from 2000,2010,2015 and 2021(only years provided by WHO)

 I used Python to clean and organize the data by various factors, such as category, subcategory, death cause, gender, and top or bottom countries.
 After processing and organizing the data, I utilized Power BI to visualize and present the insights.